 Don’t let yourself get walked on.
 Later we’ll talk about how to set the rules of the game so you step up as the umpire and not a glorified home plate.

 You are a professional and they hired you for your expertise, you have the right to share what you know and be heard.
 That doesn’t mean you have the right to bully them into something that’s not right for them just because you’re smarter.
-It also doesn’t mean their idiots, their contributions are critical to the successful outcomes of the end product.
+It also doesn’t mean they’re idiots, their contributions are critical to the successful outcomes of the end product.

 Don’t design for a living to get your emotional needs met.

 Get a pet.
 Or start a pet project.
 But don’t tie your emotional well being to your work.
 Is your NAME designer?
 Developer?
 Is that who you are?
 Nope.
 It’s your role, a thing you do to put food on the table.
-And if you like it that it can be your passion as well.
+And if you like it than it can be your passion as well.
 But it is not you.
 Untangle your emotions from your work, approach it like a scientist, examining every angle without judgment to see the possible outcomes.
 Whether you thought of the angle or not.
 With this emotional distance, you can look at the roadblocks that are holding you back from a symbiotic working relationship.

 Don’t work for free.
 They agreed to pay you.
 And you have the right to take away your work if you’re not paid for the product.
 But you’ll want a contract to protect you so you can actually act on it.